vatsan1993/java-full-stack-learnings/java projects/notes.md

 provide a name
 Then choose one of the options shown.
-Lets seelct free style project.
+Lets select free style project.
 Now we can configure the job.
 Selecting the github project, it will show the repo url .
 You can explore all other options available.
+Some of the important things that we will work with are the environment, build steps, post build actions.

+lets select invoke top-level-maven targets we will select Local Maven for maven version.
+Then in the goals we provide clean test package jenkins will automatically call these commands one after the other.
+Under  Post-build Actions we have a lot of different actions that we can perform.
+We can extends the goals tasks and actions when we install more plugins. for example, we can install plugins to publish javadocs. publish repost, enable email notification, and so on. we will checkout the plugins later.

 Alternatively, we can create a jenkins scipt file that contains all the config that we might need to create the jenkins job. the jenkins scripts can be created without any extensions.
-It can be part of the project that we are working with or it can be outside but it has to be on a gir repository. it should be named jenkinsfile.
+It can be part of the project that we are working with or it can be outside but it has to be on a git repository. it should be named jenkinsfile.

 In this file, we will use the groovy based language to specify a pipeline which is a the flow of the activities that we want to perform.